 Ali Malkawi, Founding Director »

-Ali Malkawi is a Professor of Architectural Technology and an international scholar and expert in building simulation, energy conservation, and sustainability in buildings.
-He teaches architectural technology and computation and conducts research in the areas of computational simulation, building performance evaluation, and advanced visualization.
+Ali Malkawi is a Professor of Architectural Technology at the Harvard Graduate School of Design and an international scholar and expert in building simulation, energy conservation, and sustainability in buildings.
+He teaches architectural technology and computation and conducts research in the areas of computational simulation, building performance evaluation, and design decision support.
+He is also the Founding Director of the Harvard Center for Green Buildings and Cities, a multidisciplinary research institution that seeks to transform the building industry through a commitment to design-centric strategy that directly links research outcomes to the development of new processes, systems, and products.

-Malkawi is part of many large scale research initiatives and is the recipient of several prestigious and extensive grants.
+Malkawi is part of many large-scale research initiatives and is the recipient of several prestigious and extensive grants.
 He has lectured and conducted research at numerous universities, conferences, and public events.
-He currently holds the Velux visiting professorship at the Royal Danish Academy in Copenhagen.
 Previously he has taught at Georgia Institute of Technology 1991-1994, University of Michigan 1994-2001 and the University of Pennsylvania 2001-2013; where he was a professor of architecture and the chairman of the graduate group in architecture and founder and director of the TC Chan Center for Building Simulation and Energy Studies.
+He had also held the Velux visiting professorship at the Royal Danish Academy in Copenhagen from 2013-2014.

 Malkawi serves as a consultant on many high profile projects, including airport designs, super towers (LOTTE, Seoul; World Trade Center, NY), industrial factories (Ferrari factory, Italy), cities (King Abdulla Atomic and Renewable City, Riyadh) and commercial and residential showcase projects.
 He has provided strategic guidance on building energy related topics to senior members of the Obama Administration, including the Vice President of the United States of America.
 He also innovates and leads efforts in sustainability framework developments and engages with energy policies in several countries, including leading the development of the first performance based sustainability rating system in the Middle East for the State of Qatar.

-Malkawi received his BS in Architectural Engineering and Environmental Design from Jordan University of Science and Technology in 1989, his MArch from the University of Colorado in 1990 and his PhD from Georgia Institute of Technology in Architectural Technology/Artificial Intelligence in 1994.
+Malkawi received his BS in Architectural Engineering and Environmental Design from Jordan University of Science and Technology in 1989, his MArch from the University of Colorado in 1990, his PhD from Georgia Institute of Technology in Architectural Technology/Artificial Intelligence in 1994 and received an honorary masters of Arts degree from Harvard University in 2013.

 Richard Freeman, Co-Director »